eugenelin89/getting_cleaning_data_project/README.md

 * Use merge() to merge activities labels with the data frame from step 2.

 ###### 4. Appropriately labels the columns with descriptive names.
-* Get a vector of descriptive column labels from mean_std_index (vector of indices), features (table of features for means and stds).
+* Get a vector of descriptive column labels from the vector of indices of mean or std feature.
 * Subset the features of means and stds fream the features table.
 * Extract only the descriptive name.
 * Set The first column of our final table to "Activity".